July 2013 Newsletter

 More Speed Improvements

 Woosh!
 We've continued to slash the time it takes for pages to open.
 Speed appeals!
 Search engines enhance sites with healthy speeds, and visitors want what they're looking for to load instantly.
-Either way, you'll get the benefit of more bookers visiting more cottages.
+Either way, you'll benefit from more bookers visiting more cottages.

 We've also been working on speeding up our ability to make improvements.
 We reorganised some things on the backend, allowing faster improvements in the future.